 Now she frowned, just a little.
 "I'm sure I told you this before.
 Didn't I?"
 She shook her head.
 "Well, anyway.
 It's in Langston."

 "Now, Kris, don't start.
 Langston is a beautiful little town, and only twenty-five miles away."

 "Intriguing is good."
-It made me think of the lady in Casablanca, what was her name?
+It made me think of Ingrid Bergman in Casablanca.
 Anyway, it made me feel good that Jerry might wonder what made me tick like Bogie did with her, or be interested in stuff I had to say.
 I could live with intriguing.
 "I do like Jerry, Mom."

 "And I love him," she said, hugging me.
 "And I love you."
 She backed off and looked at me, right in the eyes.
 "Honey, I thought hard about this.
 This is a good thing for both of us, I promise."